HenrySpartGlobal/In-House-Bot-NodeJS/README.md

 ## Suggestions

-- Host this on a server.
-This way, games are readily available and more importantly, the wins do not reset.
+- For the best experience, host this on a server.
+This way, games are readily available and more importantly, the leaderboard do not reset.
 I can provide a Video tutorial if I get enough requests.
-- I suggest creating 1 text channel where players can initiate `!game`, potentially in a category.
+- I suggest creating a specific text channel where players encouraged to initiate `!game`, and no where else.
+Like i mentioned at the start, this bot will not translate well in an uncontrolled environment.

 ## Testing features
 ### Turn on force start